Click to make a donation via PayPal to 17-24-30 National Hate Crime Awareness Week

 Check out our ideas below and share your ideas with us too.
 We really want to promote a wide variety of events and activities across the UK.

-Join our annual service at St Paul's Cathedral and witness the lighting of the National Candle of Hope and Remembrance for those affected by hate crime - the candle remains lit in the Cathedral for the duration of the week.
+Join our annual service and witness the lighting of the National Candle of Hope and Remembrance for those affected by hate crime - the candle remains lit in St Paul's Cathedral for the duration of the week.

 Register your events